francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/020-Introducing_qubit_phase.rst

 Introducing qubit phase
 =======================

+In the last two sections we have covered

 | Now that we have the :math:`|0\rangle` and :math:`|1\rangle` states under
   our belt, let's explore superposition, which is the concept that adding quantum states together (similar to overlaying two waves)